Tallyb/accounts-ui-angualr-material/README.md

-meteor-accounts-ui-bootstrap-3
+accounts-ui-angular-material - WIP
 ==============================

-Meteor accounts-ui styled with Twitter's Bootstrap 3, now with multi-language support.
+Meteor accounts-ui styled with Material Design.
+Based on the work of https://github.com/ianmartorell/meteor-accounts-ui-bootstrap-3

 Installation
 ------------